Skip to main content

 Motorized Unit Pros

-• Motorhomes are often easier to move and set up.
+• Ease of Movement: Motorhomes are generally easier to move and set up, allowing for quick getaways.

-• Motorhomes can tow vehicles, providing a convenient way to get around when you reach your destination.
+• Towing Capability: They can tow vehicles, providing a convenient way to get around at your destination.

-• Many motorhomes have self-leveling jacks, eliminating the worries of stacking blocks.
+• Self-Leveling Jacks: Many motorhomes come with self-leveling jacks, eliminating the hassle of stacking blocks.

-• Non-drivers can engage in many activities while you are on the road.
+• In-Transit Comfort: Non-drivers can engage in activities like reading or playing games while on the road.

-• You don't have to go out in bad weather to get to the unit when you stop.
+• Weather Protection: You don't have to venture out into bad weather to access the unit when you stop.

-• When towing, you cannot back up and you must consider the cost and maintenance of the towed vehicle.
-You may also have towing issues depending on the model of the RV and the model of the towed vehicle.
+• Towing Limitations: When towing, you cannot back up, and you must consider the cost and maintenance of the towed vehicle.

-• If a repair is needed, the entire unit must go to the shop.
-You might not be able to stay in the unit and you may have to find other accommodations.
+• Repair Logistics: If repairs are needed, the entire unit must go to the shop, and you may need alternative accommodations.

-• Motorhomes tend to be more expensive than towable RVs, even when factoring in the vehicle needed to tow the towable unit.
+• Higher Costs: They are generally more expensive than towable RVs, even when factoring in the cost of a vehicle to tow.

-• Motorhomes generally have less living space than travel trailers and fifth wheels.
+• Less Living Space: Motorhomes typically offer less living space compared to travel trailers and fifth wheels.

 Towable Unit Pros

-• Since you tow the unit, you can leave the RV and take your vehicle out to explore your destination.
+• Exploration Flexibility: You can leave the RV and use your towing vehicle to explore your destination.

-• Towable units are less expensive and hold their value longer than motorhomes.
+• Cost-Effective: Towable units are usually less expensive and retain their value better than motorhomes.

-• Towing and hitching and/or unhitching large trailers can be difficult.
+• Hitching Challenges: Towing and unhitching large trailers can be difficult and time-consuming.

-• Non-drivers cannot legally be in the towed trailer while it is moving.
+• Safety Regulations: Non-drivers cannot legally be in the towed trailer while it's moving.

-• Depending on the size of the towable RV, the tow vehicle can be more expensive than the RV.
+• Vehicle Costs: Depending on the size of the towable RV, the towing vehicle can be more expensive than the RV itself.

-• Exploring the destination may be a less comfortable ride in the truck used for towing than in a vehicle towed behind a motorhome.
+• Comfort Issues: Exploring the destination may be less comfortable in a truck used for towing than in a motorhome.

-• The tow vehicle loan cannot be spread over a long term like RV loans.
-This might make monthly payments higher on a trailer/tow vehicle combination than on a motorhome.
+• Loan Differences: The tow vehicle loan cannot be spread over a long term like RV loans, resulting in potentially higher monthly payments.

-Whether you choose to select a towable unit or a motorized one, buying a motorhome is a big decision and financial investment.
-An excellent place to make educated comparisons is at an RV trade show.
-These events are filled with all types of makes and models that you can tour, along with representatives from manufacturers, dealers, and maintenance companies.
-These representatives possess experience and industry knowledge, and can assist you in answering any questions you may have.
+Whether you choose a motorized unit or a towable unit, purchasing an RV is a big decision and a significant financial investment.
+A great way to make informed comparisons is by attending an RV trade show.
+These events showcase various makes and models, and you can interact with representatives from manufacturers, dealers, and maintenance companies who can answer your questions and provide valuable insights.